 - in 34 out of 51 visits, the doctor interrupted the patient after the initial concern, apparently assuming that the first complaint was the chief one.

 - the serial order in which the patient’s presented their problems was not related to their clinical importance.

 Again, we see how our behaviour earlier on in the interview can significantly effect what occurs in the closing stages.
 Premature physician interruption and failure to screen for problems early on in the interview clearly produces more late arising complaints.
-However, even when the beginning of the consultation has gone well, there will still be patients who leave their most embarrassing or worrying concern to the end - when they at last have plucked up courage to raise the issue.
+However, even when the beginning of the consultation has gone well, there will still be patients who leave their most embarrassing or worrying concern to the end – when they, at last, have plucked up the courage to raise the issue.
 We must not brush aside the concern for the sake of short term efficiency.

 What behaviour did White, Levinson and Roter discover during closure were associated with longer closures?